Now accepting application submissions!

 Through this award, the AASM Foundation aims to assist investigators at a critical juncture in their career where bridge funding can determine whether a promising sleep scientist stays in the sleep field or moves to a different career track.
 The funding provides support during the period of time needed for revision and resubmission of a promising application or for collection of preliminary or pilot data in response to reviewer critiques.

-The Bridge to Success Award for Early Career Investigators provides funds for one year and can be for up to $100,000 per award, with the possibility of a full or partial second year of funding for awardees who document additional need and continued promise in sleep and circadian research.
+The Bridge to Success Award for Early Career Investigators provides funds for one year and can be for up to $100,000 per award.
 The funds can be used for research expenses such as salary support (commensurate with current stipends or salaries), supplies, participant costs and institutional overhead.
 There are no restrictions on the distribution of expenses, however, indirect costs are capped at 8%.
 The award is a contract between the AASM Foundation and the awardee’s institution.

 - Applicants must identify a research mentor with the skills, knowledge and resources to provide mentorship to the applicant in sleep and circadian research.

-- Individuals who receive funding through the Bridge to Success mechanism must plan to resubmit their K/CDA or equivalent application within one year of receipt of initial funding from the AASM Foundation, and this timeline must be included within the application materials (see below).
+- Individuals who receive funding through the Bridge to Success mechanism must plan to resubmit their K/CDA or equivalent application within one year of receipt of initial funding from the AASM Foundation, and this timeline must be included within the application.

 - Since these grants are intended as bridge support, if the NIH/VA or equivalent award is received, the applicant must notify the AASM Foundation and the following would apply: